DavidBarts/Jacarsdec/README.txt

 (often called a "tape" port).
 If it doesn't, you'll have to add one.
 How to do so is beyond the scope of this document.
 I've had good luck with using series resistors and blocking capacitors to make such things (it takes some experimenting to find the proper values).
+You can also try acoustically coupling the audio by placing your computer's microphone near your receiver's speaker (this is less desirable than a direct electrical connection, of course).

 If you see messages like:
 Jacarsdec: raw data lost on channel 0